Zeefbeest/ResearchMethods/README.md

 ## Research question and hypothesis

 ### Research Question
-Do male and female authors differ in the themes they emphasize in books included in Project Gutenberg's collection?
+Do male and female authors differ in the emphasis they place on family-related themes in books included in Project Gutenberg’s collection?

 ### Hypothesis
-Books by female authors will contain a higher frequency of keywords related to family and feelings, while books by male authors will emphasize themes around work and sports.
+Books by female authors will emphasize family-related themes more frequently than books by male authors.

 - Independent variable: Gender of the author (male or female).
-- Dependent variable: Frequency of keywords related to family/feelings and work/sports in the analyzed texts.
+- Dependent variable: Presence of family-related keywords in the analyzed texts.

 ---
 ## Method